jackwillis/acme-landing-page/README.md

 # Acme Landing Page — Claude Code Demo

-Demo project for an internal screencast introducing Claude Code.
+Demo project for a screencast introducing Claude Code.
 The screencast shows Claude implementing a dark mode feature on an existing landing page using a project spec (`CLAUDE.md`) and a feature request.

 [Watch the screencast](https://www.youtube.com/watch?v=lM_XL82zh1g)